-The MRE was estimated by the non-linear method Localised Uniform Conditioning using Isatis software for the mineralised domains (3000 and 5000) and Ordinary Kriging for the mineralised waste domain (1000).
+Gold was estimated by the non-linear method Localised Uniform Conditioning using Isatis software for the mineralised domains (3000 and 5000) and Ordinary Kriging for the mineralised waste domain (1000).
+Silver and density were estimated by Ordinary Kriging within interpreted mineralisation domains.
 The model construction was performed with Datamine.